Efficacy and Safety

 Is ‘Evidence Based Medicine’ really the gold standard?

 Well take the drug Vioxx as one example, this anti-inflammatory drug was prescribed to millions from 1999-2004 and was withdrawn because it caused heart disease in 90 000-140 000 people and killed nearly 60 000.
 Now that was supposedly ‘evidence based’ and was approved as safe.
 Another more recent case is Valproate, a commonly prescribed epilepsy drug which is now under investigation for causing severe birth defects though this has been known for years.
 Can you imagine the consequences if this was a ‘natural remedy’?
-So it seems to me that the obsession with ‘dangerous herbs and nutrients’ is a bit like a witch hunt- fuelled no doubt by the pharmaceutical giants who are just too big to touch.
+So it seems to me that the obsession with ‘dangerous herbs and nutrients’ is a bit like a modern day witch hunt.
 I agree that more research needs to be done- this can only be a good thing in helping us to understand more about how the herbs/foods/nutrients work and highlight any possible dangers, however laboratory trials alone should not govern the use of natural medicines.
 Traditional knowledge is equally important, sometimes more.

 Pharmaceutical Giants and the ££££ machine….
 No You Can’t Patent Nature! (for now)